wrf/misc-analyses/fisheries/README.md

 ![fisheries_shinyapp_screenshot.png](https://github.com/wrf/misc-analyses/blob/master/fisheries/images/fisheries_shinyapp_screenshot.png)

-This probably could be redone to include all the food items above, and may be implemented in the future.
+This has been redone to include all the food items above, and can be found [at the olive-butter page](https://github.com/wrf/misc-analyses/tree/master/olive_v_butter).